DavidCarl/UFO/NEWREADME.md

 For single thread test run [this](https://github.com/DavidCarl/UFO/blob/master/run.sh) bash script, and for multi threaded take the command from [this](https://github.com/DavidCarl/UFO/blob/master/RunThreads.sh) bash script, and put the amount of threads where it says `$i`.

+To parallelize our workload we started our searches in the bac

 As seen on our specs the server we had at our hand had a high RAM amount so we decided to create a RAM disk since we only had a HDD to remove that bottleneck.
 This might skew the results a bit compared to a HDD or SSD test.

 ## Conclussion

 As we seen its worth it to take time looking through the man page (or just a manual) of the tool you are using.
 We managed to save 16 seconds by using built in options compared to our own implementations.

 By our benchmark we learn several things, if we have a lot of things to search for (in our case cities) it is better to have many single threaded greps running in parallelization, but if we have less things than threads on the system it is beginning to be worth it to multi thread our greps.
-As long as we can fill out the total amount of threads its worth it to multi thread.
+As long as we can fill out the total amount of threads its worth it to multi thread, however it is not worth it to put more then 4 threads (in our case) on a single grep search at a time as seen in the multi threaded section.

-#TODO write about Parallelization is better